Yamaha YM2164

 Compared to the OPM, the OPP has the same pinout and functional features but some minor changes to control registers.
 Differences are the test register address (9) and 8 undocumented registers (0-7).
 Due to how the FB-01 and IBM MFC hardware use those registers, swapping an OPM into these hosts does not operate correctly.

-While the OPP was available for use by IBM and Korg, the chips were unavailable for purchase outside of Yamaha, compared to the almost identical and widely available OPM, which found its way into countless arcade game PCBs of the 1980s and 1990s as well as some home computers such as the X1 and X68000.
+While the OPP was available for use by IBM and Korg, the chips were unavailable for purchase outside of Yamaha, compared to the almost identical and widely available OPM, which found its way into countless arcade game PCBs from the 1980s to 1990s as well as some home computers such as the X1 and X68000.